microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 */
 	messageActionItem?: {
 		/**
-		 * Whether the client supports additional attribues which
+		 * Whether the client supports additional attributes which
-		 * are preserved and send back to the server in the
+		 * are preserved and sent back to the server in the
 		 * request's response.
 		 */
 		additionalPropertiesSupport?: boolean;